marketempower/axiomtheme.com/content/docs/upgrade-guide.md

 Upgrade your project's `tailwind.config.js` file to match the Axiom Example project's [file](https://github.com/marketempower/axiom-example/blob/v0.4.0/tailwind.config.js).

-## Remove References to Deprecated Tailwind Classes
+## Remove References to Deprecated Tailwind CSS Classes

-Tailwind v2 changed or deleted some of the class names it provides.
+Tailwind CSS v2 changed or deleted some of the class names it provides.
 You'll need to search and replace in your project to update any instances.
-See the Tailwind [v2 Upgrade Guide](https://tailwindcss.com/docs/upgrading-to-v2) for more information.
+See the Tailwind CSS [v2 Upgrade Guide](https://tailwindcss.com/docs/upgrading-to-v2) for more information.

 ## Rebuild Your Project's CSS Assets